 Use a ‘Single Question’ Evaluation – comes from the Free Guide – Are You Struggling To Demonstrate The Return On Investment You Get From Your Training Providers?

-A simple and effective tool for evaluating training is to ask the Learners a single question for each of the 4 training levels.
+A simple and effective tool for evaluating training is to use a ‘Single Question’ Evaluation (asking the Learners a single question) for each of the 4 training levels.
 Your email could look like this:

 Subject: Learning Event on <date> on <skill>

 Body: <Include a question/statement, selected from one of the 4 below>

 Use one of the 4 questions/statements below.
 Ideally used at the appropriate number of days after the learning event.

 - +1 Day: Write 3 words that describe your reaction to your learning.